Purchase History Based Discount

-Learn how to create discounts based on the customer's purchase history
+Discover how to provide discounts based on customer’s purchase history using Discount Rules for Woocommerce plugin.

 Sangeetha avatar